 A Shaker-style cabinet takes its name from a religious group that came to the US, the United Society of Believers in Christ’s Second Appearing, most often called the Shakers.
 They wanted to create a community that valued the simple things in life to foster honesty and integrity.

 They were self-sufficient, so they made much of what went into their homes.
 Much of what they valued had a utilitarian, rather than decorative, value.
-That simplicity and utility is the main characteristics of Shaker styles of furniture, including kitchen cabinets.
+Simplicity and utility are the main characteristics of Shaker styles of furniture, including kitchen cabinets.

 A Shaker cabinet is mainly comprised of four pieces of wood to create the frame of the cabinet door, and a fifth flat and recessed piece that served as the center panel.
 The door was set precisely inside the cabinet box, or inset, and had exposed hinges.
 Back in the day, the cabinets were made of pine, birch, or maple.